24 February 2014

 Other sponsors, such as Vibrant Productions, E-Six, The North Face and Kilkenny, played an essential role in the logistics required for the exhibition.

-Hong Kong-based Shangri-La Hotels and Resorts currently owns and/or manages more than 90 hotels under the Shangri-La brand, with a room inventory of over 38,000.
-Traders hotels cater to today's savvy and passionate traveller with brilliant simplicity and warm sincerity.
+Hong Kong-based Shangri-La Hotels and Resorts currently operates over 95 hotels with a room inventory of over 40,000.
+Traders Hotels cater to today’s savvy and passionate traveller with brilliant simplicity and warm sincerity.
 They provide a friendly yet professional environment designed to complement guests at work, rest or play.
 Based in major business centres in Asia and the Middle East, Traders Hotels are the practical choice for business and leisure travellers.

-Traders Hotels are located in Abu Dhabi, Beijing, Changzhou and Kuala Lumpur.
-The group has a substantial development pipeline with upcoming projects in mainland China, Cambodia, India, Myanmar, Philippines, Qatar and Sri Lanka.
-For more information and reservations, please contact a travel professional or access the website at www.tradershotels.com.
+Traders Hotels are located in Abu Dhabi, Beijing, Changzhou, Dubai, and Kuala Lumpur.
+The group has a substantial development pipeline with upcoming projects in mainland China, Cambodia, Hong Kong, Indonesia, Malaysia, Myanmar, Saudi Arabia and Sri Lanka.
+For more information or to make a reservation, please contact a travel professional or access the official website at www.tradershotels.com.